lel4866/CompareONEToIB.cs/README.md

 ```

 The ONE data is exported by opening ONE, clicking on Reports, then on the Reports window, clicking on the little filter icon on the Account dropdown
-and selecting the account that holds the trades you want to compare with, than clicking the Export button and saving the file.
+and selecting the account that holds the trades you want to compare with, then clicking the Export button and saving the file.
 This is what the data looks like:

 ```
 ONE Detail Report